History of the Presidency

 - 2006: Penn Connects, the University’s 30-year development plan to expand the campus eastward and connect Penn with the center city of Philadelphia, is announced.
 Penn’s campus master plan, Penn Connects, has added nearly 4 million square feet of space to campus since 2006 while increasing open space on campus by 25 percent.

-- 2006: Penn’s no-loan undergraduate financial aid program is announced and fully phased in over three years.
+- 2006: Penn’s all-grant undergraduate financial aid program is announced and fully phased in over three years.
 As of Fall 2009, all undergraduate students who are eligible can graduate loan-free from Penn.
 The program is the largest financial aid investment in Penn’s history.

 - 2007: Penn’s completes purchase of 24 acres of postal lands adjacent to the Schuylkill.